Tiolu22/alx-system_engineering-devops/0x01-shell_permissions/README.md

-set mode to olleh mode
+Adds execute permission to all